-This Management Zone boundary encompasses large areas of the Kings and Tulare Lake Subbasins (see Section 1.4.1), as delineated by DWR in 2003.
+This Management Zone boundary encompasses large areas of the Kings and Tulare Lake Subbasins and portions of Delta-Mendota, Kaweah, Kern County, Madera, Pleasant Valley, Tule, and Westside Subbasins (see Section 1.4.1), as delineated by DWR in 2003.
 This establishes a well-defined water management area.